datajoint/datajoint-elements/support.md

-# Apply
+# Support

-Thank you for your interest in becoming a validation site for DataJoint Elements!
+Thank you for your interest in engineering support for DataJoint Elements adoption!

-To apply to participate as a validation site, please complete the form below and submit to us.
+Please provide the following information.

 <form name="contact-form" action="https://datajoint.io/api/element-validation-site-request" method="post">